51st-Vfw/MissionEditing-Index/documentation/missionsEditingSOPs.md

 |F/A-18C|275-285|FL300|

-The 51st VFW SOPs track these guidelines with some adjustments as our missions may use airframes other than the KC-135 for AAR tasking or adjust altitudes.
+The 51st VFW SOPs track these guidelines with some adjustments as our missions may use airframes other than the KC-135 for AAR tasking or perfer different altitudes.

-The following table lists the set of tankers typically found in a mission along with the default altitude and airspeeds the 51st VFW SOPs assume.
-As the DCS Mission Editor specifies speeds using ground speed, not KIAS, the following table lists the ground speeds necessary in the DCS Mission Editor to achieve the default KIAS at the default altitude in calm conditions.
+The following table lists the full set of tankers that might be found in a mission along with the default altitude and airspeeds the 51st VFW SOPs assume.
+A specific mission need not provide all of these tankers and may deviate from these speeds (though missions should attempt to provide speeds with 10-20kt of these speeds).
+As the DCS Mission Editor specifies route speeds using ground speed, not KIAS, the following table lists the ground speeds necessary in the DCS Mission Editor to achieve the default KIAS at the default altitude in calm conditions.

 |Tanker|Airframes|Altitude|Speed (KIAS)|Speed (GS, ME)|Purpose|
 |---|:---:|:---:|:---:|:---:|---|